PRESS RELEASE

 Learn More about the Drone Scoreboard

-The drone scoreboard is produced by drone show provider Sky Elements, with support from Seattle Center, SeattleFWC26 (the local organizing committee for Seattle FIFA World Cup 26™), Seattle-based advertising agency Copacino Fujikado and Seattle-based PR agency C+C.
+The drone scoreboard was produced by drone show provider Sky Elements, with support from Seattle Center, SeattleFWC26 (the local organizing committee for Seattle FIFA World Cup 26™), Seattle-based advertising agency Copacino Fujikado and Seattle-based PR agency C+C.

 To learn more about the drone scoreboard and other exciting soccer happenings in Seattle, visit https://visitseattle.org/sea26/.